-- 8.1.
-Role: The Match Day Medical Staff must be engaged by the PRB, and consist of those match day medical staff (or Match Day Personnel), as and when required by the Super Rugby Tournament Manual or the World Rugby Regulations (as applicable).
+- 5.1.
+Role: The Match Day Medical Staff must be engaged by the PRB and consist of those match day medical staff (or Match Day Personnel), as and when required by the Super Rugby Tournament Manual or the World Rugby Regulations (as applicable).
 The Match Day Medical Staff are responsible for assisting with the provision of medical services on game days. - 5.2.
-Minimum qualifications: Immediately prior to their appointment as Match Day Medical Staff, the persons proposed to be Match Day Medical Staff have achieved any qualifications required by the relevant Super Rugby Tournament Manual or World Rugby Regulation. - 5.3.
-Continual professional development: The Match Day Medical Staff must actively engage in continual professional development.
+Minimum qualifications: Immediately prior to their appointment as Match Day Medical Staff, the persons proposed to be Match Day Medical Staff have achieved any qualifications required by the relevant Super Rugby Tournament Manual or World Rugby Regulation.

+5.3.
+Recommended qualification: